 Stay in the kitchen when you’re cooking on the stove.

 Whether you’re frying, boiling, grilling, broiling, or toasting, kitchen fires can start at a moment’s notice.
 You’ll want to be there to put it out before it becomes a problem.
 It is also smart to stay at home and check regularly on food that is roasting or baking inside the stove and use a timer to remind you when to take it out.

-You should have a smoke alarm in every bedroom outside each additional sleeping area and on every level of the home, including the basement – preferably interconnected alarms that will all go off if one detects smoke.
+You should have a smoke alarm in every bedroom and on every level of the home, including the basement – preferably interconnected alarms that will all go off if one detects smoke.
 Test them at least once a month.

-Keep burnable items three feet away from heating equipment.
+Keep burnable items one metre away from heating equipment.

 Items such as furniture, throw pillows, blankets, and rugs should be kept away from furnaces, fireplaces, wood stoves, and portable space heaters.
 Turn portable heaters off when you leave the room.

 Make sure they can’t tip over, and extinguish all candles before going to bed or leaving a room.

 Check your electrical cords.